 DBT is considered the gold standard treatment for borderline personality disorder, but is also applied to substance abuse, bingeing, and other problems which include emotion dysregulation.
 Research shows that those who have successfully completed DBT programs are more likely to have strong interpersonal relationships, find employment, and stop having thoughts of self-harm.
 In addition, they experience reductions in suicidal behavior and thoughts, hopelessness, depression, drug and alcohol problems, and binge eating.

-Effective Dialectical Behavioral Therapy treatment is characterized by two main components: individual psychotherapy and participation in a weekly skills training group.
+Effective DBT treatment is characterized by two main components: individual psychotherapy and participation in a weekly skills training group.

-RO-DBT (Radically Open Dialectical Behavior Therapy) is a newer type of DBT developed by Dr. Thomas R. Lynch for disorders of emotional over-control.
+Radically Open Dialectical Behavior Therapy is a newer type of DBT developed by Dr. Thomas R. Lynch for disorders of emotional over-control.
 Though self-control is often highly prized and rewarded by our society, too much self-control can create a host of difficulties, including social isolation and poor interpersonal relationships.

 RO-DBT is designed to focus on building flexible responding, authentic emotional expression, self-inquiry, and ability to manage unexpected or challenging feedback.
 The primary goals of RO-DBT include improving social signaling, enhancing receptivity and openness, and increasing interpersonal connection.